Candidates cast votes as polling stations open in Irish presidential election

 The candidates to become Ireland’s next president have been casting their votes after polling stations opened across the country.

-The race has boiled down to a head-to-head between Catherine Connolly, an independent who has secured the backing of left-wing opposition parties, and Heather Humphreys, the candidate for Fine Gael who was a minister in the last coalition.
+Heather Humphreys, the Fine Gael presidential candidate who was a minister in several departments in the last coalition, voted at Killeevan Central National School in Newbliss, Co Monaghan.

+She was accompanied by her daughter Eva and her granddaughter Charlotte, who is aged one.

-They are vying to replace Michael D Higgins, who has served as President since 2011.
+Ms Humphreys and Ms Connolly are vying to replace Mr Higgins, who has served as president since 2011.

-Ms Humphreys voted early at Killeevan Central National School in Newbliss, Co Monaghan, where she was accompanied by granddaughter Charlotte.

-Ms Connolly voted later in the morning in the Claddagh area of Galway.
+Mr Higgins and his wife, Sabina, cast their vote at St Mary’s Hospital in Phoenix Park on Friday morning and were applauded by the president’s staff as he departed.

+They stopped on their way out to embrace local resident Anne Whelan and have a photo taken with her.
+HSE worker Nora Sinnott said Ms Whelan “couldn’t wait to see him”.

 Ms Connolly, the clear favourite in a series of opinion polls conducted throughout the campaign, said she was the representative of a “movement” and a “voice for peace” and “unity”.